 Project Purpose:

-A student research team, under Dr. Yuanhui Zhang, will expand the Environment-Enhancing
+Our student research team, under Dr. Yuanhui Zhang, will expand the Environment-Enhancing

 Energy (E2E) research program to campus application by augmenting wet food waste produced

 through the dining halls.
-They will first survey dining services food waste and make their findings available to campus affiliates.
-Next, they will take dining waste and convert it into biofuel and asphalt.
+We first surveyed dining services food waste and made our findings available to campus affiliates.
+Next, we took dining waste and converted it into biofuel and asphalt in lab scale.
 This process will reduce UIUC’s food waste, advancing the Illinois Climate Action Plan efforts.
 Likewise, the project will bring awareness to food waste at a local level.
 The student research team will gain invaluable research skills as well as engineering experience.

 Detailed Accounting of Expenditures to Date: